pagkly/Zed/Investopedia4/Consumer Price Index (CPI) Definition.md

 ### How is the CPI calculated?

-CPI is the weighted-average price of a broad cross-section of goods and services.
+CPI is the [[Weighted|weighted]]-average price of a broad cross-section of goods and services.
 This collection of items, often referred to as the CPI’s “basket” of goods, is intended to mimic the typical products and services purchased by American consumers.
 Over the years, as the prices of those products rise due to inflation, this gradual increase is reflected in a rising CPI.
 In the media, CPI is commonly referred to in terms of its percentage year-over-year change.

 ### What are some criticisms of the CPI?